-While we have popular pinscher dogs, such as the Doberman and Affenpinscher, there are also the less-popular German Pinscher or Austrian Pinscher.
-In this guide, we’ll cover all the various pinscher dogs, including the ones you’ve probably never heard of.
+While we have popular pinscher dog breeds, such as the Doberman and Affenpinscher, there are also the less-popular German Pinscher and Austrian Pinscher.
+In this guide, we’ll cover all pinscher dog breeds – even the ones you’ve probably never heard of.

-In addition, we’ll cover dog breeds that technically are pinscher dogs, but don’t have the title of the pinscher in their names.
-They’re some of the least expected dog breeds despite having the pinschers’ DNA in their bloodline.
+We’ll also look into dog breeds that technically are pinscher dogs, but don’t have the title of the pinscher in their names.
+They’re some of the least expected dog breeds, though they do have the pinschers’ DNA in their bloodline.

 RECOMMENDED: 24 Majestic Mastiff Dogs